Nare-tf/epubreader/README.md

 # 📚 eBook Reader Pro

 A sleek, modern, and fully offline-capable **EPUB reader web app** — accessible directly at **[nare-tf.github.io/epubreader](https://nare-tf.github.io/epubreader/)**.
-Designed for simplicity and elegance, it offers a smooth reading experience in your browser — both **online and offline**.
+Designed for simplicity, beauty and elegance, it offers a smooth reading experience in your browser — both **online and offline**.

 ![App Icon](imgs/favicon.png)